Explosion at Escambia Co. oil facility, 1 dead, 1 injured - NewsBreak

 ESCAMBIA COUNTY, Fla. ( WKRG ) — An explosion at an oil facility in north Escambia killed one and injured another on Friday, according to county officials.

-Officials with the county said the nature of the call was burns with explosion.
-There was one fatality and one patient transported to a local hospital with non-life threatening injuries.
+Officials with the county said the nature of the call was for burns from the explosion.
+They also confirmed that one person was killed and one patient was transported to a local hospital with non-life-threatening injuries.

 The oil facility is located near Century, a rural part of the county less than a mile from the Florida-Alabama state line.